-Buying an online business is a lucrative opportunity for many entrepreneurs who want to be their own boss and have the freedom to work from anywhere in the world.
-Starting your own business is no easy feat – you need to take on many responsibilities, and even if you do everything right, there’s no guarantee of success.
+Owning an online business is a lucrative opportunity for many entrepreneurs who want to be their own boss and have the freedom to work from anywhere in the world.
+Yet, starting your own business is no easy feat – you need to take on many responsibilities, and even if you do everything right, there’s no guarantee of success.

 Fortunately, there is a way to minimize risk and get a head start on your business venture: buying an existing online business.
 Doing so can save you the time and resources you’d otherwise spend building a business from scratch.